-LINTHICUM, Md. – A man was arrested at Baltimore-Washington International Thurgood Marshall Airport (BWI) early this morning, November 21, after a Transportation Security Administration officer caught him with a loaded semi-automatic handgun in his carry-on bag at a security checkpoint.
+LINTHICUM, Md. – A Georgia man was arrested at Baltimore Washington International Thurgood Marshall Airport (BWI) yesterday (Jan.
+11) after a Transportation Security Administration officer caught him trying to bring a loaded handgun past the security checkpoint.

-The man was found to have a 9 mm caliber gun loaded with 12 bullets including one in the chamber when his carry-on bag entered the TSA checkpoint X-ray machine, where the gun was spotted on the X-ray monitor.
+The man was found to have a .380 caliber gun loaded with eight bullets when his carry-on bag entered the TSA checkpoint X-ray machine, where the gun was spotted by a TSA officer who was staffing the X-ray monitor.

 Thursday’s gun catch was the first gun caught at the airport so far this calendar year.